 Have you gotten a Bar Complaint?

-Aaron O’Brien defends attorneys accused in Florida Bar Grievance complaints.
+Aaron O’Brien has experience defending his fellow attorneys accused in Florida Bar Grievance complaints.

 If you are a Florida attorney and received a Bar Complaint, you should first do nothing.
 All too often, lawyers quickly shoot off a rant in response to the complaint.
 This is unwise.